Building Habits: Key Lessons from Atomic Habits

 They not only drive our daily actions but also reinforce our beliefs about ourselves.

 A few months ago, I read Atomic Habits by James Clear, a book that taught me how to create and sustain new habits.
-It didn’t initially blow my mind, but once I applied some of Clear’s suggestions, I noticed real, lasting changes in my routine.
+It didn’t initially blow my mind.
+The style of writing is simple, direct, and almost like a blog post.

 Change your mindset